codingcat2468/GlowingItems/README.md

 This part is very simple.
 You just have to drag the GlowingItems-X.X.X.jar file from the Releases in the plugins folder of your server and you are done!

 ## Configuration
-With the config.yml file, you can customize with items should glow when held in the hand.
+With the config.yml file, you can customize which items should glow when held in the hand.
 I also plan to add different brightness values for each item in the future.
 This is the default configuration:
 ```yml
 enabled: true